Allocation Rules1. Eligibility for Student Housing

 For others, the registration in the National registry of Iceland is used when confirming the family size (foreign citizens can send a documents from their home country – if applying before arriving in Iceland).

 The family size and children’s age will be considered when apartments are assigned, both regarding priority and size of apartments.
 This does not apply when children of the applicants have reached the age of 18.
 They should not be listed on the application as there is no priority given because of them.
-Single parents and couples that both are full time students enjoy priority over a couple where only one is a student.
+Single parents and couples that both are full time students are higher prioritized over a couple where only one is a student.

 2.2 Applications and waiting lists